-This work is funded by the Zegar Family Foundation and the Amazon Reseach program.
-C.S.J. is also supported by a Future Investigators in NASA Earth and Space Science and Technology (FINESST) Grant 80NSSC20K1617.
-W.D.H acknowledges support from The Gordon and Betty Moore Foundation (GBMF10763), the Environmental Defense Fund, and the Three Cairns Group.
-P.G.'s research is funded by the National Science Foundation LEAP Science and Technology Center # 2019625 and the USMILE European Research Council grant.
-We also acknowledge initial work from Kenza Amara during an internship at Columbia University on machine learning and wildfires.
-The code for reproducing all the figures in this paper is available at: https://github.com/jtbuch/ml-fires.
-The WUMI dataset (Juang et al., 2022) contains all the fire occurrences and sizes analyzed in this paper and is hosted at: https://doi.org/10.5061/dryad.sf7m0cg72.
+Financial support.
+This work is funded by the Zegar Family Foundation and the Amazon Research program.
+C.J. is supported by a Future Investigators in NASA Earth and Space Science and Technology (FINESST) Grant 80NSSC20K1617.
+W.D.H. acknowledges support from The Gordon and Betty Moore Foundation (GBMF10763), the Environmental Defense Fund, and the Three Cairns Group.
+P.G.'s research is funded by the NSF LEAP Science and Technology Center # 2019625 and the USMILE European Research Council grant.